Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Introduction

 \subsection{Proposed Solution}

-We benefit from deep decoders, such as those used in StyleGAN architectures, capable of synthesizing high-fidelity iris images, and we propose a method that traverses the decoder's latent space towards a point representing an image of the desired properties, as illustrated in Figure \ref{fig:teaser}.
-This traversal is guided by the gradient of the function assessing either a single iris image property or a set of properties, which gives a precise control over individual geometrical, textural and identity-related iris attributes.
+We benefit from deep decoders, such as those used in StyleGAN architectures, capable of synthesizing high-fidelity iris images, and we propose a method that traverses the decoder's latent space towards a point corresponding to a synthesized image with the desired properties, as illustrated in Fig. \ref{fig:teaser}.
+This traversal is guided by the gradient of differentiable functions that assess a set of iris images features, which gives a precise control over individual geometrical, textural and identity-related iris attributes.
 If the desired image properties are non-differentiable with respect to the latent space, they may be replaced with differentiable proxies or pretrained differentiable regressors, which makes this method quite generic and applicable to a wide family of visual data augmentations, going beyond iris recognition, or biometrics in general.

-Our method directly traverses the latent space of a pre-trained generative model, utilizing differentiable functions to manipulate both the visual and geometric features of synthetic iris images.
-This technique allows for targeted attribute modification, effectively serving as an augmentation strategy to enrich the diversity of synthetic iris datasets.
-As illustrated in Figures \ref{fig:teaser} and \ref{fig:iris_changes}, this approach addresses a key limitation of existing generative models: their inability to generate diverse and realistic samples required for training deep learning models for iris recognition and presentation attack detection.

-An interesting advantage of the proposed gradient-guided latent space exploration for controlled image manipulation is that it can be applied to any pre-trained generative model utilizing a decoder/generator mapping a latent code to an image, if the gradient of the function measuring the desired image property exists.
-This includes models, which do not offer strong feature representation disentanglement in the latent space.
+An interesting advantage of the proposed gradient-guided latent space exploration is that it can be applied to any pre-trained generative model utilizing a decoder-based generator mapping a latent code to an image, if the gradient of the function measuring the desired image property exists.
+This includes generative models, which do not offer strong feature representation disentanglement in the latent space.

-Unlike existing style-transfer methods such as iWarpGAN \cite{yadav2023iwarpgan} and DeformIrisNet \cite{khan2023deformirisnet} that require an external reference image or a binary mask defining the target shape of the iris, our approach is reference-free and it operates by directly modifying the attributes of an image corresponding to a given latent code.
-However, one can still start with a latent code representing a given identity by projecting an existing iris image into the latent space (\eg by performing a GAN inversion) to obtain a latent code for subsequent attribute manipulation.
-This makes the proposed method operable for both scenarios.